Shan1024/websocket-integration/README.md

 ### Deploying on Docker

 You can run the service that we developed above as a docker container.
-As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+As Ballerina-lang offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.

 - In our chat_app, we need to import  `` import ballerinax/docker; `` and use the annotation `` @docker:Config `` as shown below to enable docker image generation during the build time.